Box-Robotics/ros2-ouster-tools/ouster_tools/doc/perf.md

 # Introduction

-At [Box Robotics](http://boxrobotics.ai), we are rebuilding the AGV perception stack in HD (see our website to understand what that means).
-To do this, we believe long-range 3D LiDAR, like those produced by Ouster, are a critical enabling technology.
-The application of this technology extends beyond what we are doing at Box Robotics.
-3D LiDAR generalizes to almost all autonomous mobile robotics systems.
-The performance analysis work presented herein will be of particular interest to those working on *higher-speed* mobile robots.

 The ROS2 stack for interfacing with Ouster LiDARs is *deep*.
 To that end, for our purposes we will create a simplified model of the various layers in this stack.
 Our model is shown in the block diagram below.